Top 10 Sunset Cruises

 When to go: May through September, or private charter sunset sails during October

-This catamaran cruise combines snorkeling, sunset, and a Champagne toast.
+This catamaran cruise combines snorkeling, sunset, and complimentary rum punch.
 Passengers have the option to dive into the sea, or watch the show aboard the boat.

 Tip: Bring an underwater camera to catch sea life illuminated by the hues of the sky.